 When hikers say that the best view always comes after the hardest climb, they really mean it.
 Literally and figuratively.
-Hiking is no easy feat – much more if prompted with extreme weather conditions, fatigue, altitude sickness, hunger, and unstable emotions.
-Yet, hikers continue to push to their limits, to see how far they can go, to experience a deeper sense of connection with oneself, and to witness the beauty that can only be seen from the summit.
+Hiking is no easy feat – much more if prompted by extreme weather conditions, fatigue, altitude sickness, hunger, and unstable emotions.
+Yet, hikers continue to push to their limits, to see how far they can go, to experience a deeper sense of connection with themselves, and to witness the beauty that can only be seen from the summit.
 While this passion is mostly rewarded intrinsically, there are mountains that prove to be worth all the pain.

 The Philippines is blessed with numerous mountains often classified by trail difficulties and height.
-However, instead of comparing one mountain to another, let’s take some time to appreciate these mountains because of their natural beauty – and even more emphasized of their enchanting crater lakes.
+However, instead of comparing one mountain to another, let’s take some time to appreciate these mountains because of their natural beauty – and even more emphasized their enchanting crater lakes.

 Philippine’s Most Beautiful Crater Lakes

-Crater lakes are bodies of water that are formed in a volcanic crater often made up of acidic content while others are of fresh water coming from precipitation, groundwater or melted ice.
+Crater lakes are bodies of water that are formed in a volcanic crater often made up of acidic content while others are of fresh water coming from precipitation, groundwater, or melted ice.
 In no particular order, here are the most beautiful crater lakes in the Philippines.

+Mt.
 Melibengoy (Lake Holon)

 Mt.
 Talinis is a beginner-friendly mountain located in Negros Oriental with an astounding view of its crater lake, Lake Nailig, at the summit.
 It is accessible via Apolong and Bediao Trail (Dauin and Valencia City).
 The trails to Mt.
-Talinis features the bounty of Negros’ natural resources like Casaroro Falls, Twin Falls, Sulfuric River, Lake Nailig, and Yagumyum Lake.
+Talinis feature the bounty of Negros’ natural resources like Casaroro Falls, Twin Falls, Sulfuric River, Lake Nailig, and Yagumyum Lake.
 Mt Talinis stands at 1903 masl, with its distinct horn-like peaks known as “Cuernos de Negros”.

 Occupying the caldera of the dormant volcano, Mt.
 Janagdan, is a crater lake that is one of the highlights of the trails upon going to Alto Peak – Eastern Visayas’ highest peak.
 Its terrain stands at an elevation of 686 meters above sea level.
 It might take a great amount of effort to reach Lake Janagdan, but the beauty set before every hiker upon reaching its summit is truly worth the pain.

-Considered as the highest peak in Central Visayas, Mt.
+Considered the highest peak in Central Visayas, Mt.
 Kanlaon (also spelled as Canlaon or Kanla-on) has become a dream mountain for many mountain climbers and hikers around the country.
 Being one of the most active volcanoes in the Philippines, it takes great courage and risk to summit Mt.
 Kanlaon.
 Hikes to Kanlaon usually utilize the Wasay-Guintubdan trails (longer) and Mapot-Mananawin Trail.
-The thick vegetation and rich water sources of the mountain provides a truly memorable experience to all of those who are willing to hike Mt.
+The thick vegetation and rich water sources of the mountain provide a truly memorable experience for all of those who are willing to hike Mt.
 Kanlaon.